Hotel George Washington (Jacksonville)

-The Hotel George Washington, on the corner of Adams and Julia Streets in Jacksonville, Florida, was a 15-story luxury hotel that was in operation from 1926 to 1971.
+The Hotel George Washington was a 15-story luxury hotel in Jacksonville, Florida.
+Located on the corner of Adams and Julia Streets, it was in operation from 1926 to 1971.
 In its later years, it was one of only two luxury hotels in the downtown area.
 By the 1960s, it was the only five-star hotel in the area after the demise of the Hotel Roosevelt.

 History

 On Armistice Day 1925, local businessman Robert Kloeppel announced to crowds in downtown Jacksonville that a luxury hotel would be built.

 The local firm of Marsh and Saxelbye served as architects.

 Other investors built the Hotel Roosevelt (then called the Carling Hotel) to compete with Kloeppel, and both hotels were constructed throughout 1926.
 On December 15, the George Washington was complete.
 The mayor at the time, John Alsop, along with the current and former Florida governor, were on hand for ribbon-cutting ceremonies.
 Radios were installed in every one of the 350 rooms so visitors could listen to opening-day festivities, broadcast by radio station WJAX.
 Kloeppel spent $1.5 million of his own money to construct the hotel.
 The "Hotel George Washington" sign, built on the rooftop, was the first neon sign in Jacksonville.

 The Hotel George Washington, in its heyday, was the center of cultural activities in Jacksonville.
 The George Washington Auditorium, built in 1941, was the biggest concert hall in town at the time (replacing the Duval County Armory), big enough for classical music events and cotillion balls.
-The Hotel housed a steak house, a cocktail lounge, a dance hall called the Rainbow Room, a Rexall drugstore and a barber shop.
+The Hotel housed a steakhouse, a cocktail lounge, a dance hall called the Rainbow Room, a Rexall drugstore and a barber shop.
 Charles Lindbergh stayed at the George Washington while visiting Jacksonville.